sutharrahul/random-password-generator/README.md

 - **useRef**: Used for accessing DOM elements, particularly for copying the generated password.
 - **useCallback**: Used for memoizing functions to prevent unnecessary re-renders.

-#### Acknowledgments

-This project was created following the guidance of tutorials and documentation for React, Vite, Tailwind CSS, and DaisyUI.
-Special thanks to the developers and contributors of these technologies for their hard work and dedication.

 ---